 Important update!
-Google announced that it would penalize pages with obstructive pop ups starting in August 2016, specifically for mobile users.
-We strongly recommend to use the inline or below post types of form offered in Bloom.
+Google announced that it would penalize pages with obstructive pop-ups starting in August 2016, specifically for mobile users.
+We strongly recommend using the inline or below post types of form offered in Bloom.

 There are so many plugins out there to help manage your subscribers, ranging from tools that help you grow your subscriber list, to beautifying your existing forms.

 Since we needed more opt-in forms ourselves, we decided to review Bloom by Elegant Themes, which works with MailPoet right out of the box!

 Bloom is a Premium plugin.
 It costs $89 per year for the Developer Account, which also includes all of the extra themes and plugins.